marcobeierer/joomla-gallery/README.md

 - added support for the native Joomla update function

+### 1.0.0-alpha.10

+- Fixed issue with reading IPTC data if key does not exist.

 ## Known Bugs

 - It is not possible to use the gallery as front page.